top of page

 When

 A psychoanalysis for our historic moment – this one – demands an approach well-steeped in its predecessors and therefore able to reply to this present – ours, not theirs.
-Our present – a regime of the self-itself thought visible; of one's image-item used to treat one's missing whole, a hole now traced and defined by scientism, a – perhaps – image-nary medicine.
-A looking-glass time, as L & R often seem confused.
+Our present – a regime of the 'monetized' self-itself assumed as visible; of one's image-as-good as means to treat one's own insulted whole, a hole now traced and defined by scientism, a – perhaps – image-nary medicine.
+A looking-glass time, as L & R often appear switched or identical.
 A time of logo, not logos.
-A time when the visible is rightly sensed in peril to what lives beyond the gaze – which is then hashtagged: #anxiety.
-And yet – as the unconscious is said to know no time, analysis' other scene is exactly this: what is nowhere out there is spoken nowhere else but in here.
+Of monologue.
+A time when the visible is – correctly – threatened by what is sensed alive beyond the gaze – which is then hashtagged into silence: #anxiety.
+And yet – as the Unconscious is said to know no time, analysis' Other Scene is exactly this: what is nowhere out there is spoken nowhere else but in here.
+Where "our lived felt-sensed lacks its own word."

 Style

-As a lineage, my approach is in the aftermath of Freud and Lacan, and contemporarily adjacent to GIFRIC – the Quebec school of Willy Apollon, whose teachings, formed in their work with psychotics, I am in also conversation with.
-Through the pass of my life’s experience, I’ve found these descriptions of lived human subjectivity vividly accurate – a singular adventure set out before birth towards an always receding beyond, in search of a lost object that never existed, but – or rather, and so – is real; an always-thwarted adventure of a speaking-desiring-nonunified-sex-dream-at-work-body, sewn to, but not defined by, the biologic – an adventure not of being-towards-death, but astride it –
+As to lineage, my approach is in this aftermath of Freud and Lacan, as well as contemporarily adjacent to GIFRIC – the Quebec school of Willy Apollon, whose teachings, formed in the clinic of psychosis, I am in also conversation with – but not with critique.
+Through the pass of my life’s experience, I’ve found their descriptions of lived human subjectivity – derived from their clinics – vividly accurate: a singular adventure set out from before birth towards an always receding beyond, in search of a lost object that never existed, but – or rather, and so – is real; an always-thwarted adventure of a speaking-desiring-non-unified-sex-dream-at-work-body, sewn to, but not defined by, the biologic, but by an Other logic – an adventure not of being-towards-death, but astride it –

 The profundity of their respect for this stranger within – and without –